by Corinna Wood

 The key is to feel out what works for you.
 I'd love to show you how to create affirmations that support and strengthen you—rather than causing you to spiral down into old self-criticism and blame.

-Here are 4 tips for making your affirmations for self love more authentic and more powerful.
+In this article, I'll share 4 tips for making your affirmations for self love more authentic and more powerful.

-- Acknowledge and embrace your feelings rather than pushing them away
+- Acknowledge and embrace your feelings

 - Break down your self love affirmations into tiny steps

-- Dig down to old underlying beliefs
+- Dig down to your old underlying beliefs